All-day, every day, we compare ourselves to other people – whether we know of it or not.

 Most people think – or rather, unconsciously assume – that they are prone to comparing themselves to anyone.
 Not so according to Dunbar’s Number.

-Dunbar’s Number is a cognitive theory based on studies made on primates which suggests that humans have a limit of around 100-230 (150) people with whom we are familiar with and can maintain stable relationships with.
+Dunbar’s Number is a cognitive theory based on studies made on primates which suggests that humans have a limit of around 100-230 (150) people with whom we are familiar and can maintain stable relationships.

 The important thing to understand here is that this cognitive limit of around 150 isn’t just relevant for living human beings.
 This has some very powerful implications.

-These so called 150 cognitive slots can be occupied by anything from powerful historic figures, company brands, to celebrities.
+These so-called 150 cognitive slots can be occupied by anything from powerful historical figures, company brands, to celebrities.
 These will be the things you are familiar with.

 This – if anything – should give you some pretty strong incentives for not reading about people like Justin Bieber or Kim Kardashian.
 Because it’s obviously not in your best interest to think about these people or compare yourself with them.